 Between now and midnight (EST), Saturday, Aug.
 1, the workshop is accepting original, unpublished funny essays of 1,000 words or less for a new writing competition.
 Essayists, authors, bloggers — anyone with a hilarious, touching story — is invited to submit a humorous essay about their sister (or a soul sister).
 In the spirit of Erma Bombeck, the tone can be funny, absurd, offbeat, quirky — or fun in a smart way.

 Up to 20 writers will be awarded $300 cash prizes each.
-The winning essays will be published on the workshop’s blog and become the centerpiece of a proposed book.
+The winning essays are expected to become the centerpiece of a proposed book.
 The winners will be announced Oct.
 19.

 All submissions will be blind-judged.
 A preliminary judging panel of authors, essayists and comedy writers will assess the quality of the essays, with the best ones passed along to the finalist judges for the naming of winners.